A Pre-Arrival Registration is required. We can assist in processing this pre-check document.

 It depends on the processing time you choose.
 We offer three options:

-Standard Processing: 10 days
+Standard Processing: 10 business day

-Rush Processing: 8 days
+Rush Processing: 8 business days

-Super Rush Processing: 6 days
+Super Rush Processing: 6 business days

 The Cape Verde Pre-Arrival Registration is valid for a Single Entry and has a validity of 30 days after issued (Short Term Visa).